 Data collection was carried out by examining the effect of long service time on tool life.
-The data obtained is then calculated and the characteristics graph can be described which shows the life of the tool.
+The data obtained is then calculated and the characteristics graph can be described which shows the tool's life.

 3. Results and Discussion

 3.1.
 Edge wear (VB)